-Tom Alciere for Congress, 2022: An Orthodox Libertarian Extremist
+Tom Alciere for Congress, 2024: An Orthodox Libertarian Extremist

 Bend The Knee?
 Not Me!

-I am running in the First Congressional District because candidate Matt Mowers is an avowed supporter of Donald Trump.
 I do not support Trump.
 I never did.
 I never will.
 Trump is a total jackass, wholly unfit for public office.
 In 2015, Fergus Cullen, former chairman of the Republican Party of New Hampshire, filed with the Ballot Law Commission to exclude Donald Trump’s name from the Republican primary ballots, providing a laundry list of reasons why Trump isn’t even fit to be called a Republican.
 FilingResponse from Trump campaignRuling.
 Republicans now supporting Trump show total lack of principle.
 I am a Ron Paul Revolutionary, having worked on his campaign and built a website, The Book of Ron Paul, cataloguing many of his Congressional speeches and statements.

 Let’s see now … the Capitol rioters thought they were defending the Constitution of the United States by physically resisting the fulfillment of its most vivid clause: The President of the Senate shall, in the presence of the Senate and House of Representatives, open all the certificates, and the votes shall then be counted; (Amendment XII) … and Trump supporters count Mike Pence a traitor for doing exactly that.